ClericApton/oops/README.md

 	5. Notice that a potentially malicious script is executed.

 	Because of the `th:utext tag` (line 12) in user.html the template engine leaves administrator's messages unescaped which results in the browser executing any scripts embedded in the messages.
 A malicious script could send the content of the current page to a remote server controller by the attacker for example.
 This vulnerability is fixed simply by changing the tag `th:utext` to `th:text` (as in admin.html) which instructs Thymeleaf to escape the message's content.

-These seven issues are fixed in the branch fixed.
-Please note that to reach the fixed application's log in page you must open https://localhost:8443/login.

 Thank you for reading and testing the application.